GhufranUppal/bms-integrity-checker/README.md

-# Niagara Point Validation Tool – Data Center Edition
+# Niagara Point Validation Tool – IN PROGRESS

 ## Overview
 This repository contains a Python-based tool for validating **Tridium Niagara**, **Siemens Desigo CC**, and **Schneider EcoStruxure** point configurations in mission-critical **data center environments**.
 The tool performs automated quality checks on alarms, trends, and naming conventions to ensure compliance with design standards and consistency across systems.